Sport in India: Football

 Football was introduced to India during the British colonial period.
-All India Football Federation is national governing body for football in India.
-It is also known by its abbreviation 'AIFF'.
-It is affiliated to FIFA, the international governing body of football and Asian Football Federation (AFF).
+The All India Football Federation (AIFF) is the national governing body for football in India.
+It is affiliated with FIFA, the international governing body of football, and the Asian Football Confederation (AFC).
+Football is the second most popular sport in India after cricket.
+In states such as Odisha, Tamil Nadu and Karnataka, both football and cricket are equally popular, while football is the dominant sport, more popular than cricket, in West Bengal, Kerala, Goa, Jammu and Kashmir and Northeast India.

-Although India has never played in any FIFA World Cups.
-India did qualify for the 1950 FIFA World Cup in Brazil, however it did not participate because the team was not allowed to play barefoot.
-Some also excuse that AIFF did not have money to travel to Brazil that time.
-But this 'barefoot' excuse is false according to Los Angeles Times's 19 July 2011 article, FIFA was ready to give money to Indian team to travel to Brazil for World Cup, so money was not a problem, some journalist who cover football said in that article, Indian football federation wasn't aware how big is FIFA football World cup that time, and considered it as another event and use to consider Olympics biggest tournament, also there was issue in team selection.
-India did not participate because FIFA did not allowed to play barefoot, it was just a lie to cover-up failure of AIFF.
-It was a 'historical blunder' done by AIFF according to a book 'Box to box: 75 years of the Indian football team authored by sports journalist Jaydeep Basu, in his book he reveled that, Indian football team did not play 1950 FIFA World Cup because, ignorance, short-sightedness, lack of confidence in the players and misplaced priorities on behalf of the All India Football Federation'.
+Although India has never played in any FIFA World Cups, India qualified for the 1950 FIFA World Cup in Brazil.
+However, the country did not participate because the team was not allowed to play barefoot.
+Another excuse that was cited was that the AIFF did not have money to travel to Brazil that time.
+The barefoot excuse was false, according to a 19 July 2011 Los Angeles Times article.
+FIFA was ready to give money to the Indian team to travel to Brazil for the World Cup, thus invalidating the money excuse.
+The barefoot excuse was a "historical blunder" done by AIFF according to the book Box to box: 75 years of the Indian football team, authored by sports journalist Jaydeep Basu.
+In his book, he revealed that the Indian football team did not play 1950 FIFA World Cup because of "ignorance, short-sightedness, lack of confidence, and misplaced priorities on behalf of the All India Football Federation".

-In 1948 Summer Olympics, Indian team drew great attention of the world by stopping France on 2–1.
-India lost that match.

-India was an Asian powerhouse in football in the 1950s and 1960s.
-During this golden era, India created history as the first Asian team to reach semi-finals in an Olympic football tournament in 1956 Summer Olympics at Melbourne and Neville D'Souza became the first Asian and Indian to score a hat-trick (record remains unbeaten) in an Olympic match.
-India also finished as runners-up in the 1964 AFC Asian Cup.
-But later on, the standard of football started to decline due to lack of professionalism and fitness culture.
-India currently ranks 105th in the FIFA rankings as of 12 August 2021.
+In the 1948 Summer Olympics, India went against France, losing 2–1.
+During the 1950s and 1960s, known as the golden era, India was the first Asian team to reach the semi-finals in an Olympic football tournament at the 1956 Summer Olympics in Melbourne, and Neville D'Souza became the first Asian and Indian to score a hat-trick in an Olympic match.
+The men's team have won two gold medals at the Asian Games in 1951 and 1962, and finished in second place at the 1964 AFC Asian Cup.
+It has won multiple editions of SAFF Championships.
+In 2023, it won the Intercontinental Cup by defeating Lebanon in the final round.

+The Indian women’s team also performed very well as finalists in the 1980 and 1983 AFC Women's Asian Cup, secured third place in 1981 AFC Women’s Asian Cup, and have also won the SAFF Championship multiple times.
-Football is, nevertheless, widely popular both as a spectator sport, and as a participation sport in some parts of the country such as Kerala, West Bengal, Karnataka, Goa and the Northeast.
-The India national football team and India women's national football team represents India in all FIFA, Asian Football Federation and international, friendly tournaments in men's and women's football respectively.

-Indian Super League and I-League are deemed as top-tier football league in India, earlier is most attended by audience in stadium and witnessed on TV.
+India currently ranks 98th(Men) out of 211 Nations and 61st(Women) out of 196 Nations in the FIFA rankings as of 26 October 2023.
+Both India national football team and India women's national football team represent India in FIFA, Asian Football Confederation, and international, friendly tournaments in men's and women's football respectively.
+The Indian Super League and Indian Women's League are considered the top-tier football leagues for Men and Women respectively in India.